tackle-io/woodchipper/docs/advanced.md

 The `WoodchipperFlask` constructor also takes an optional kwarg parameter `request_id_factory`.
 By passing to this parameter an argumentless callable, you can customize how the unique request ID is generated.

+## Using Woodchipper with FastAPI

+Woodchipper ships with a built-in FastAPI integration, which wraps the entire request/response cycle in a `LoggingContext`, which adds headers and other basic request information to the context, including a unique ID for each request.
+Each of the keys in the context added by this integration will be prefixed with `http`.

+To enable the FastAPI integration, you have to modify the `FastAPI` app instance.

+{{< highlight python "lineNos=true,anchorLineNos=true,lineAnchors=flask" >}}
+from fastapi import FastAPI
+from woodchipper.http.fastapi import WoodchipperFastAPI

+app = FastAPI()
+WoodchipperFastAPI(app).chipperize()
+{{< /highlight >}}

+The `WoodchipperFastAPI` constructor also takes an optional kwarg parameter `request_id_factory`.
+By passing to this parameter an argumentless callable, you can customize how the unique request ID is generated.

 ## Using Woodchipper with AWS Lambda

 Woodchipper ships with a built-in AWS Lambda integration when using [Zappa](https://github.com/Zappa/zappa), which